glueckler/altrac-hiring-frontend-test/README.md

-# Altrac Frontend Developer Test
+# Altrac Frontend Developer Test - Dean Glueckler

-## Dean Glueckler

-### (Scroll down to see the overview of the challenge)
+## Overview of Solution (Scroll down to see the overview of the challenge)

+### Screenshots

+### Below the chart are three inputs to change the data displayed.
+Upon changing the inputs the chart will refresh.

 ![Screenshot](images/screenshot.png)

-Below the chart are three inputs to change the data displayed.
-Upon changing the inputs the chart will refresh.
+### I also included some basic error handling.

 ![Screenshot](images/screenshot-error.png)

-I also included some basic error handling.

-### Bootstrapping by Create React App
+## Bootstrapping for this project was done with Create React App

 In the project directory, you can run: